XRPLF/xrpl-dev-portal/content/tutorials/manage-the-rippled-server/configuration/run-rippled-as-a-validator.md

 - **In agreement**

     A good validator's votes match the outcome of the consensus process as often as possible.
 To do otherwise could indicate that your validator's software is outdated, buggy, or intentionally biased.
-Always run the [latest `rippled` release](https://github.com/ripple/rippled/tree/master) without modifications.
-[Watch `rippled` releases](https://github.com/ripple/rippled/releases) to be notified of new releases.
+Always run the [latest `rippled` release](https://github.com/XRPLF/rippled/tree/release) without modifications.
+[Watch `rippled` releases](https://github.com/XRPLF/rippled/releases) and subscribe to the [Google Group](https://groups.google.com/g/ripple-server) to be notified of new releases.

 - **Issuing timely votes**